tokio-rs/website-next/content/tokio/tutorial/spawning.md

 A Tokio task is an asynchronous green thread.
 Tasks are the unit of execution managed by the scheduler.
-Spawning the task submits the task to the Tokio scheduler.
-The scheduler then ensures the task executes when it has work to be done.
-In our case, this happens when the socket has data to read.
+Spawning the task submits the task to the Tokio scheduler, which then ensures that the task executes when it has work to do.
+In our case, this happens when data arrives on the socket from the remote connection, or when the remote connection is ready to accept our response.

 Tasks in Tokio are very lightweight.
 Under the hood, they require only a single allocation and 64 bytes of memory.
 Applications should feel free to spawn